jachermocilla/extra-course-materials/cmsc125/lab-handouts/scheduling/handout.md

 At the end of this session, the students should be able to:

 1. describe the different process scheduling algorithms; and
-2. implement simulations of the different process scheduling algorithms.
+2. implement a simulation of a process scheduling algorithm.

 ## Prerequisites